AksBad007/Chatter-Type/README.md

 - broadcast \<message> - For sending a message to every connected user.
 - join_room \<message> - For joining a private room.
 - send \<room id or user's socket id> - For sending a private message in a room or to an individual user.
+- clear = For clearing the terminal.
+- copy_id = For copying user's case-sensitive id.

 ### Demo - https://fast-four-walnut.glitch.me/

+Inspired by all the hacker/superhero movies, especially by the 'Rata Alada' sequence in The Batman (2022).